 Paint and water are insoluble, and an easy way to identify if your plaster is damaged by water is to look for peeling paint or air bubbles that burst and flake off.
 Water-damaged gypsum occurs (obviously) when water is present.
 A little water is not a problem, you can clean it right away.
-But, in storm season, if water seeps through gypsum board, then you have some major problems on your hands.
+But, in storm season, if water seeps through gypsum board, then you have some major issues to deal with.

 Water damage effects may be minor, isolated from the surface layer of the wall, or can penetrate the entire 3-layer structure, causing brown and scratched layers to fall off the batten to crumble.
 In some cases, the batten may also be damaged, showing rotten wood or rusty metal under the layers of plaster.
 Before repairing the damaged drywall, first fix the cause of the leak, clean the affected surface and make sure that it is completely dry.
 If the area is larger, it makes sense to replace the old damaged plaster with a new layer.

 Print and seal the surface to block bleeding stains.
 When it is completely dry, you can paint the plaster.
-Softened drywall is the most forgotten sign of water damage to the wall.
+Softened drywall is one of the most overlooked signs of water damage to the wall.
 Softening occurs when the back of the drywall is soaked, but the outside looks normal.

-The repair process on this page can be used to repair water damage to the surface layers of plasterboard walls and ceilings. .
+The repair process on this page can be used to repair water damage to surface layers of plasterboard walls and ceilings.